-Yields across 38 suburbs in Atlanta (Fulton County) range from 8.9% in Union City (30291) down to under 2% in the premium inner-north suburbs.
-That spread is wider than the gap between short-term rental and long-term rental at the city level, which means WHERE you buy matters more than HOW you rent it out.
+Yields across 38 suburbs in Atlanta (Fulton County) range from 8.9% in Union City (30291) down to under 2% in the premium inner-north suburbs, with mid-tier areas like Alpharetta and Roswell sitting between those extremes.
+That spread is wider than the gap between short-term rental and long-term rental at the city level, which means where you buy matters more than how you rent it out.
 This ranking shows which suburbs lead on gross yield and explains why the pattern exists.

-The Fulton County median 3-bed house sits at $497,915 and rents for $1,966, producing a city-wide long-term rental yield of 4.7%.
+Fulton County's median 3-bed house sits at about $197,000, with median rent at about $2,000 per month.
+Across all bedroom mixes and property types, the city-wide long-term rental yield averages 4.4%.
 But that single figure hides enormous variation.
-The top-ranked suburbs clear 8% on long-term rental alone, while Alpharetta and Roswell postcodes north of the perimeter sit closer to 3%.
+The top-ranked suburbs clear 8% on long-term rental alone, while Alpharetta and Roswell ZIP codes north of the perimeter sit closer to 3%.
 The short-term rental lens widens the spread further: Atlanta averages 8.9% gross on short-term rental, but suburb-level performance swings sharply with tourism draw, event proximity, and regulatory treatment.

 Union City (30291) Tops the Ranking at 8.9%, Nearly Double the City Median